hiimim/LInBot/README.md

 - BeautifulSoup4, for parsing html: `pip install BeautifulSoup4`
 - Selenium, for browser automation: `pip install Selenium`

+## Configuration
+Before you run the bot, edit the `config` file to add your account login informations (email and password).
+It's that simple!

 ## Run
 Once you have installed the required dependencies and edited the config file, you can run the bot.